Spam, phishing and identity warnings

 Here are instructions on how to do this with each email provider:

-If you're seeing this error and you use Front with Gmail, pease double check that your SPF record includes Google.
+If you're seeing an exclamation mark with this error and you use Front with Gmail, please double check that your SPF record includes Google.
 You will need to add the following to the record: